Vatican Bars Gay Union Blessing, Says God ‘Can't Bless Sin'

 The answer, contained in a two-page explanation published in seven languages and approved by Pope Francis, was “negative.”

-The decree distinguished between the church’s welcoming and blessing of gay people, which it upheld, but not their unions.
+The decree distinguished between the church’s welcoming and blessing of gay people, which it upheld, but not their unions since any such sacramental recognition could be confused with marriage.

-The Vatican holds that gays must be treated with dignity and respect, but that gay sex is “intrinsically disordered.”
-Catholic teaching holds that marriage between a man and woman is part of God’s plan and is intended for the sake of creating new life.
+The Vatican holds that gay people must be treated with dignity and respect, but that gay sex is “intrinsically disordered.”
+Catholic teaching holds that marriage, a lifelong union between a man and woman, is part of God’s plan and is intended for the sake of creating new life.

 Since gay unions are not intended to be part of that plan, they cannot be blessed by the church, the document said.